-Students shall not bring toys, gadgets, electronic games, or anything to school that would cause a disruption of the instructional process.
-Teachers will confiscate items and parents may reclaim them in the Principal's Office.
-No toy/water or play guns or play knives are EVER allowed at school!
+Students shall not bring toys, gadgets, electronic games, or anything to school that would cause a disruption of the instructional process. (ex: toys, fidget spinners, SMART Wearables, etc.) Teachers will confiscate these items and parents may reclaim them in the Principal's Office.
+Toy/water or play guns or play knives are NEVER allowed at school!
 (See Dangerous Weapons policy.)
 SHA@WV will not be responsible for lost, stolen, or damaged items.

 Birthdays: We know birthdays are special days.
 We want to help our students celebrate while protecting the instructional time of the classroom.
-We will do this by celebrating birthdays once a month in Eagle Morning Pride.
-Students who have a birthday will be asked to stand and the student body will sing to them.
-They will then be able to come to the office for a birthday pencil!
+We will do this by celebrating birthdays once a month in Eagle all students who are celebrating their birthday come to the courtyard for a cupcake!

-In addition, the last Friday of each month we will have all students who are celebrating their birthday come to the courtyard for a cupcake!
 Parents, if you would like to donate cupcakes for this event, just bring your donations on the last Friday of the month.
-We appreciate your support as we limit the number of distractions to the classroom and ensure that every child's birthday is celebrated.
+We appreciate your support as we limit the number of distractions in the classroom and ensure that every child's birthday is celebrated.